Cummins B Series engine: 6.7 ISB

-Changes over the 5.9L ISB
+Changes over the 5.9 L ISB

-There are many changes over the previous 5.9L ISB for the Dodge truck, the most obvious being the larger displacement.
+There are many changes over the previous 5.9 L ISB for the Dodge truck, the most obvious being the larger displacement.
 The 6.7 ISB had an increase of cylinder bore and piston stroke to 107x124 mm, respectively, thereby giving a displacement of 6690 cc.

-With the 6.7L ISB came the introduction of the Variable Geometry Turbocharger (VGT).
+With the 6.7 L ISB came the introduction of the Variable Geometry Turbocharger (VGT).
 The VG Turbocharger was introduced to reduce turbo lag by adjusting the vanes by sliding a steel ring in the exhaust housing dependent on engine RPM creating more or less pressure inside the exhaust housing and controlling the speed of the turbocharger.
 It also works as an integrated exhaust brake system and is all controlled by an electronic actuator on the turbocharger.
-This VGT system has been an extremely common issue with the 6.7L ISB and is typically diagnosed by the loss of the trucks exhaust brake.
+This VGT system has been an extremely common issue with the 6.7 L ISB and is typically diagnosed by the loss of the trucks exhaust brake.

-QSB Engine
+QSB engine

 5.9 QSB

-The 5.9L QSB (Quantum System B) is an off-road, heavy duty version of the ISB.
+The 5.9 L QSB (Quantum System B) is an off-road, heavy duty version of the ISB.
 Typically used in marine, agricultural, and construction applications, these engines share many of the same parts as the ISB and utilize the same Bosch fuel system.